Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.5.3 =
+* Fix: Even after upgrading to PHP 8.x, an admin notice still appears to upgrade to PHP8.

 = 3.5.2 =
 * Dev: Make compatible with WordPress v6.8.1.
 * Dev: Added notice to update PHP version if version is less then 8.1.